 Tihda has appeared as a marimba soloist with the United States Air Force Band, The Florida Orchestra, and the Interlochen Arts Academy Orchestra.
-As a percussionist she has performed at the Rio Carnival Sambadrom (parading on caixa with Escola de Samba Unidos de Vila Isabel), the Smithsonian Folklife Festival, Aspen Music Festival, Breckenridge Music Festival, Eastern Music Festival and Brevard Music Festival.
+As a percussionist she has performed at the Sambadrome Marquês de Sapucaí (parading on caixa with Grêmio Recreativo Escola de Samba Unidos de Vila Isabel), the Smithsonian Folklife Festival, Aspen Music Festival, Breckenridge Music Festival, Eastern Music Festival and Brevard Music Festival.
 She recently recorded marimba on ‘Arise – Choral Music of Ola Gjeilo’ with the Key Chorale of Sarasota and appears on ‘Symphony No. 1’ by Thomas Sleeper on Albany Records.

 Tihda performs as a guest orchestral percussionist with the Sarasota Orchestra, The Florida Orchestra, Naples Philharmonic, Opera Tampa, St. Pete Opera, and has performed with the Jacksonville Symphony and the New World Symphony.
-She has also performed with many local performing arts organizations in Sarasota.
+She has performed with many local performing arts organizations in Sarasota, where she also co-founded and performs solo and chamber music with Modern Marimba, a nonprofit music organization committed to maintaining equitable spaces for music creators and the local community.

-She has presented educational master classes at Kutztown University and the University of South Florida and regularly presents master classes to K-12 students in Sarasota County.
-She grew up in Florida and attended the Pinellas County Center for the Arts at Gibbs High School in St. Petersburg, Florida, Interlochen Arts Academy, and has advanced degrees in music performance from Southern Methodist University and Temple University.
+Tihda has presented educational clinics at Kutztown University, the University of South Florida, 9no Encuentro de Ensambles de Percusión, and regularly presents clinics to K-12 students in Sarasota County.
+She attended the Pinellas County Center for the Arts at Gibbs High School in St. Petersburg, Florida, Interlochen Arts Academy, and has advanced degrees in music performance from Southern Methodist University and Temple University.

 Tihda is also an Iyengar yoga practitioner and enjoys being on the water, traveling with her partner, Dean Anderson, adventures with her yellow lab, and listening to music on vinyl.